 Examples of CRM systems include: Streak, 17Hats, Dubsado, and Satori.

-17Hats and Dubsado are softwares that assist in the client onboarding process, and which are pretty popular in the online service provider niche, so you may have heard of them before.
+17Hats and Dubsado are software programs that assist in the client onboarding process.
+They are pretty popular in the online service provider niche, so you may have heard of them before.

 My main goal for this blog post is to show you how to replace 17Hats or Dubsado completely for free.

-Dubsado starts at $20 per month, which can add up to quite a bit of money over time (up to $240 per year), especially if you are just getting started out!
+Dubsado starts at $35 per month, which can add up to quite a bit of money over time (up to $420 per year).
+That’s a lot, especially if you are just getting started out!

-If you follow my directions for setting up an automated client onboarding system instead, you will save that money and be able to onboard clients completely for free!
-(Plus, it runs on autopilot, just like Dubsado or 17Hats.)
+If you follow my directions for setting up a client onboarding automation instead, you will save that money and be able to onboard clients completely for free!
+(Plus, it runs on autopilot, just like Dubsado or 17Hats, so you get the same functionality for a lot less $$$.)

 Step #1: Creating Your Client Onboarding Workflow

 The first step is to get all the actual pieces of your client onboarding system ready to go.
-Download my checklist to make sure that you have all of the necessary elements!
+You don’t have to start from scratch… Download my checklist to make sure that you have all of the necessary elements!

-I like to use the online tool Draw.io to help me envision any new process that I’m about to create.
+I like to use the online tool LucidChart to help me envision any new process that I’m about to create.
 It allows you to design workflows and funnels using circles/boxes, arrows, and text.

-Here’s an example of a client onboarding workflow that I created using Draw.io:
+Here’s an example of a client onboarding workflow that I created using LucidChart:

 Basically, you just want to outline for yourself all the steps that are part of your client onboarding process.
 Here’s what all of those steps look like written out:

-- 15 minutes later, client gets a welcome email from me.
+- Client gets a welcome email from me

 As you can see, there are quite a few steps involved!
-A software like 17Hats or Dubsado can automate almost all of this for you (which is why they are so popular!), but like I mentioned, you have to pay quite a bit of money for those features.
+A software like 17Hats or Dubsado can automate almost all of this for you (which is why they are so popular!).
+But, like I mentioned, you have to pay quite a bit of money for those features.
+(And, honestly, a lot of them are pretty janky and don’t always work.)

-So, instead, I’m going to show you how to completely automated this entire process for free!
+So, instead, I’m going to show you how to set up your client onboarding automation for free!

 Step #2: Choosing Your Tools

-But, if you are already using different tools than the ones I mention in this tutorial, there is a good chance that you can probably still automate your system if you follow my directions and simply sub in your tools instead of the ones I mention.
+But, if you are already using different tools than the ones I mention in this tutorial, there is a good chance that you can probably still automate your system if you follow my directions and simply substitute your tools instead of the ones I mention (you just might have to do some “figuring it out”).

 The tools that I will be using for this particular tutorial are: